 WordPress Reusable Blocks are awesome!
-They’re one of my favorite features included in the release of WordPress 5.0 — aka Gutenberg — was mentioned in our 9 Questions About Gutenburg.
+They’re one of my favorite features included in the release of WordPress 5.0 – also referred to as Gutenberg – which was mentioned in our 9 Questions About Gutenberg.
 There were some stellar new features included in this release of WordPress that can be very helpful for those wanting to do more within their WordPress pages, but Reusable Blocks are easily the most powerful.

 What Are Reusable Blocks?